 “Why do I need inhalers?”

-One inhaler (the brown/purple/orange/grey one) helps to keep your lungs working well.
-You need to use that one every day, the way the doctor told us.
+One inhaler (the brown / purple / orange / grey one) helps to keep your lungs working well.
+You need to use that one every day, the way the doctor showed us.
 The other inhaler (the blue one) helps you feel better quickly if you start to feel poorly.
 You need to take it with you everywhere – school, the park, grandma’s, cubs – in case you start to find it hard to breathe.

 “Will I have asthma forever?”

 Asthma symptoms come and go.
-Some people with asthma may not have symptoms for days, weeks, months or even years but are still susceptible depending on their triggers, a bad virus or weather/air conditions.
-But you’ll get used to taking your medicines so it doesn’t make you feel poorly or stop you doing the things you want to do.
+Some people with asthma may not have symptoms for days, weeks, months or even years but still might get symptoms depending on their triggers, a bad virus or changes in the weather, for example.
+But you’ll get used to taking your medicines so your asthma is much less likely to make you feel poorly or stop you doing the things you want to do.

 “Who will look after me if you’re not there?”